Why a California Personal Injury Lawyer May Not Take Your Case

 - For an accident caused by a government employee, you must file a lawsuit within six months.

-If you consult a personal injury attorney after the statute of limitations expires, then the attorney won’t be able to take your case.
+If you consult a personal injury attorney after the personal injury statute of limitations expires, then the attorney won’t be able to take your case.
 This is because the court will dismiss a personal injury case filed outside the statute of limitations.
 So if you’re experiencing the frustration of “No lawyer will take my case!” ask if the statute of limitations has expired.

 The Lawyer Can’t Afford Your Case